250 for the 250ᵀᴴ

 Elected Officials

-Provide local elected officials with a national platform and play book for economic and cultural revitalization.
+Provide local elected officials with a national platform, practical tools, and collaborative partnerships that support preservation-led economic development, civic engagement, and community revitalization.

 Heritage & Culture